Nursing Student Handbook

 Academic Integrity and Plagiarism

 Students are expected to behave in a manner consistent with the mission of the college and refrain from cheating or plagiarism.
 Establishing an optimal test-taking environment is important for institutions for higher learning, especially for those in which examinations may represent "high stakes" assessments, such as licensing boards.
 Issues such as test security and examinee comfort and safety are high on the list of priorities and are continually under review and enhancement in order to create a desirable testing environment.
-Academic Dishonesty has a zero tolerance policy in the Department of Nursing.
-All NYIT policies and procedures governing academic dishonesty will be followed to the full extent by the Nursing Department.
-The purchase of term papers or required academic work or having someone else do your required assignments is prohibited and includes but is not limited to (papers, care plans, reflections, journal critiques and homework).
+There is zero tolerance for academic dishonesty in the DON.
+All New York Tech policies and procedures governing academic dishonesty will be followed to the full extent by the DON.
+The purchase of term papers or required academic work or having someone else do your required assignments is prohibited and includes but is not limited to (papers, care plans, reflections, journal critiques, clinical logs, and homework).

 Violation of any of these behaviors is grounds for dismissal from the Nursing program.
 A nursing student must consistently demonstrate the following:

 - Ethical conduct, integrity, and honesty